Designing a Workplace Reuse System

 Prototype

-To inform the pivot, I investigated why reuse adoption was low in the B2C model.
-Feedback revealed that the web based borrow/return process had multiple friction points, relied heavily on individual user effort and had limited reach.
+To inform the pivot, I investigated why adoption was low in the B2C model.
+Feedback revealed that my borrow/return process introduced multiple friction points, relied heavily on individual user effort and lacked sufficient reach to scale.

-I also analysed the reuse market using a combination of research methods and conducted interviews with founders of similar initiatives.
-These conversations highlighted their challenges and insights which helped to accelerate my model.
+I also analysed the reuse market using a combination of research methods and interviewed founders of similar initiatives.
+Their shared challenges and insights helped to accelerate the development of my service model.

 Competitive Analysis